snimu/snimu.github.io/_posts/2025-10-19-modded-nanogpt-backout.md

 ![Loss with ReLU and Linear Layer](/assets/images/2025-10-19-modded-nanogpt-backout/loss_baselines_against_relu_linear.png)

 Clearly, the extra parameters help, but only enough to achieve the original baseline loss again.
-This seems like pretty strong evidence for the backoug hypothesis.
+This seems like pretty strong evidence for the backout hypothesis.

 Caveats: